Yoast/archive/readme.txt

 == Changelog ==

+= 0.6 =
+* Bugfixes:
+    * Fixes a bug where the saved option values aren't reflected in the form fields.

 = 0.5 =
 * Bugfixes:
     * Fixes a problem where the AMP icon and Default image could not be unset when Yoast SEO 9.0+ has been installed.